 At MIT, there are about forty active student religious organizations on campus, many of which are supported by one of twenty-five ORSEL affiliated professionals.
-Affiliates support onhttp://studentlife.mit.edu/orsel
+Affiliates support oncampus programming, provide confidential one-on-one counseling, and advise student religious organizations.

 Through regular opportunities for worship, meditation, prayer, and study, the office is a resource for students, faculty, and staff, of all faith traditions and belief systems.
-The chaplains provide religious, spiritual, and educational programming, as well as confidential\ counseling and crisis support.
+The chaplains provide religious, spiritual, and educational programming, as well as confidential counseling and crisis support.